leah-h/rest-api-demo/README.md

 ## REST API Demo
 <hr>

-A demo of creating a RESTful API using SpringBoot, Spring Data JPA, and H2 database.
+A demo of a REST API using SpringBoot, Spring Data JPA, and H2 database.

 <hr>